Different methods for attaching timber to a shipping container

 Useful where both steelwork and woodwork is required

-For extra heavyweight applications, or where you need to bolt both steelwork and timber to the container as part of the larger structure, you may want to use our plans for a steel L bracket, and have the timber rest upon and be bolted to that.
+For extra heavyweight applications, or where you need to bolt both steelwork and timber to the container as part of the larger structure, you may want to use our adjustable angle bracket, and have the timber rest upon and be bolted to that.

-With the L bracket flipped upside down to how it is pictures in the explosion diagram below, so the top is close to flush with the top of the container, this has the advantage of lifting your timber beam up above the height of the container which may be useful when building a deck on top of the container, as it will then be level with any timber beams you have resting across the top of the container roof itself.
+With an angle bracket flipped upside down as you can see in the picture in the explosion diagram below, the top is close to flush with the top of the container, this has the advantage of lifting your timber beam up above the height of the container which may be useful when building a deck on top of the container, as it will then be level with any timber beams you have resting across the top of the container roof itself.

 Attaching timber using an angle iron bracket